The ASC Book Group

 - Worship: Worship is central to the life of our congregation.
 Small Group Ministry augments and strengthens our shared experience.

-- Community: Small groups meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a religious community.
+- Community: Small groups meet the need for connection and intimacy that is both a hunger in our society and essential to the ongoing life of a spiritual/religious community.

 - Service: A life of faith is a life of service.
 As human beings, we seek to be of use, and a healthy congregation needs to provide avenues through which we may serve.